US Embassy Praises Law Enforcement for Saving Kidnapped Pastor, SA Jokes: “Cut Us Some Slack Now”

 EASTERN CAPE – South Africans are hoping that the United States of America will now go easy on South Africans after an American citizen was rescued by police recently.

-Pastor Josh Sullivan was kidnapped in Gqeberha on Thursday 10 April 2025, while giving a sermon at the Fellowship Baptist Church in Motherwell and safely rescued by South African Police Service (SAPS) members on Tuesday, 15 April.
+Pastor Josh Sullivan was kidnapped in Gqeberha on Thursday, 10 April 2025, while giving a sermon at the Fellowship Baptist Church in Motherwell and was safely rescued by South African Police Service (SAPS) members on Tuesday, 15 April.

-The news of his rescue was heralded by the United States Embassy in South Africa, who commended police for their swift response.
+The news of his rescue was heralded by the United States Embassy in South Africa, which commended police for their swift response.

 The Embassy of the United States of America